 The emergence of customer familiarization with digital technology has led to insurance carriers looking to make fast-moving dynamic changes in their strategies.
 The current ecosystem is constantly evolving and insurance firms must stimulate digital changes and enhance revenues, to alleviate the hindrances preventing their growth.
 Here are some challenges that all insurance players are bound to encounter at some stage:

-The presence of “legacy technology” in the insurance industry is prevalent far more than in other sectors.
+The presence of “legacy technology” in the insurance application development industry is prevalent far more than in other sectors.
 Upscaling the core company system has been a long-drawn and costly challenge for most insurance companies.
 The juxtaposition with this condition is that companies cannot cease operational efficiency and product development until they have completed refurbishing the essence.
 You cannot lose the customers that are comfortable with the pre-established way of business, along with the essential archived data, i.e., claims and accounting.
 Establishing an integrated solution on a trial basis and then channeling that success into core systems can be the way forward.
 Thus, mastering this continuous transformation needs close and dedicated attention by a group of learned individuals.

 With the onset of digital transformation, insurance providers need to circumvent relevant cyber-security issues.
 Several cyberattacks have targeted the company’s websites and systems with the intent to steal or manipulate user data.
 The CIA (Confidentiality, Integrity and Availability) model for cyber-security is a venerable and quality strategy to ensure component security.
 (1) However, dealing with security issues requires expert personnel and verified processes to deal with the possibility of a risk scenario.
 There is also a need to have expert cyber-security officers and the correct protocols to manage the development and testing of such systems.